sbnb-io/sbnb/README.md

     ```bash
     sbnb-dev-env.sh
     ```
-    This will transition your environment from the minimalist setup to a full Docker container running Ubuntu, preloaded with useful development tools.
+    This will transition your environment from the minimalist setup to a full Docker container running Debian/Ubuntu, preloaded with useful development tools.

 ## Build sbnb Image Yourself